 One giant leap for art history

 A miniature art museum may have been smuggled onto the moon during the Apollo 12 lunar mission.
-The Moon Museum, as it is popularly known, is the brainchild of sculptor Forrest Myers who asked for, but did not receive, NASA approval.
+Known as the Moon Museum, the project was the brainchild of sculptor Forrest Myers who asked for, but did not receive, NASA approval.
 “But they never said no. Basically, I couldn’t get them to say anything,” said Myers.

 Moving on, clockwise, Robert Rauschenberg drew a freehand line.
 David Novros painted a black square that resembles circuitry.
 John Chamberlain traced a template.
-Claes Oldenberg provided a stylized mouse that might be Mickey.
-And Forrest Myers contributed a first-generation computer drawing.
+Claes Oldenberg drew a stylized mouse that might be Mickey.
+Forrest Myers provided a first-generation computer drawing.

 MOMA this isn’t, but not for lack of historical significance.